 The NEOs are not generally entitled to benefits that are not otherwise available to all of our employees.
 In this regard it should be noted that the Company does not provide pension arrangements (other than the 401(k) Plan), post-retirement health coverage or similar benefits for its executives.
 However, the NEOs are entitled to long-term disability benefits, annual automobile allowances and other automobile benefits, such as fuel costs, which are noted in the "All Other Compensation" column in the Summary Compensation Table shown below.

 Mr. Engquist does not receive an annual automobile allowance.
 Instead, Mr. Engquist is given use of an automobile which the Company purchased in 2010.
 The Company also provides Mr. Engquist with certain automobile benefits, such as fuel and maintenance costs, in connection with his use of this automobile.
-The Company also paid club membership dues for Messrs.
-Engquist and Fox, but has discontinued that practice effective December 31, 2012.
 The Company and the Committee believe that the benefits described above are consistent with the goal of attracting and retaining superior executive talent.
-No NEO is entitled to be "grossed up" by the Company in connection with the receipt of these perquisites.
+No NEO is entitled to be "grossed up" by the Company in connection with taxes incurred by the NEO in connection with the receipt of these perquisites.